By Elizabeth Nagelin-Anderson, MA, Isabel Platt, and Noy Birger, BS

 Adult women need a total of 1000 to 1200 mg of calcium each day, but our bodies can’t absorb that much all in one dose.
 The best strategy is to divide the total daily amount you need into two or three smaller doses and take them with meals (to improve their absorption) throughout the day.
-If a meal includes calcium-rich foods like cheese, yogurt, milk, or calcium-fortified orange juice, then it is better to take a smaller dose of calcium with that meal (like a multi-vitamin that has only 200-300 mg of calcium or a TUMS), or to take none with that meal and save two 600 mg doses to take with other meals.
-Remember that calcium works together with vitamin D. According to the NIH, people should consider taking more than the recommended 400-600 IUs a day and can safely increase their daily dose of vitamin D to as high as 2,000 IUs. (http://dietary-supplements.info.nih.gov/factsheets/vitamind.asp) If your diet and sunshine exposure don’t provide enough vitamin D (and few people’s do!), then you will want to take a supplement.
+If a meal includes calcium-rich foods like cheese, yogurt, milk, or calcium-fortified orange juice, then it is better to skip your calcium supplement or take a multi-vitamin with that meal and take one more 600 mg supplement with other meals.
+Remember that calcium works together with vitamin D. According to the NIH, people should consider taking more than the recommended 400-600 IUs of Vitamin D each day and can safely increase their daily dose of vitamin D to as high as 2,000 IUs.6 Try to get 15 minutes of sunshine every day, but if your diet and sunshine exposure don’t provide enough vitamin D (and few people’s do!), then you will want to take a supplement.

-Exercise is almost as important as diet in developing and maintaining bone mass.
-Childhood exercise helps to develop bones, and exercise throughout adulthood helps to maintain and even slightly increase bone density.
-After menopause, women also benefit from regular activity such as walking, dancing, weight-training and low impact aerobics, which can decrease the risk of fractures.
-So, exercising not only makes you feel and look better, it will decrease your risk of fractures now or later in life when fractures can be most dangerous to your quality of life.
+Exercise is almost as important as your diet in developing and maintaining bone mass.
+Childhood exercise helps to develop bones, and exercise throughout adulthood helps to maintain bone density (Exercise for your Health).
+Throughout adulthood and especially after menopause, women also benefit from regular activity such as walking, dancing, weight-training, and low-impact aerobics, which can decrease the risk of fractures.
+Not only does exercise make you feel and look better, it will decrease your risk of fractures throughout your life.